-As fuzzy and reassuring as a multi-coloured Pringle sweater-vest, The Phantom of the Open is a good, old-fashioned crowd-pleaser.
+As fuzzy and reassuring as a multi-coloured Pringle sweater-vest, The Phantom of the Open is an old-fashioned crowd-pleaser.
 Based on a true story, it stars Mark Rylance as Maurice Flitcroft, a Barrow-in-Furness crane-operator turned novice golfer, who – on multiple occasions – blagged his way into the British Open.

 Earning himself the ignominious title of “The World’s Worst Golfer” – a title which he strongly refutes, mind you – after a record-breaking 121 at the 1976 tournament, Flitcroft would go on to a latter-day career that only came into being after a chance late night, love-at-first-site encounter with a game he had never previously played being on the TV.
 Rife with uplifting life lessons, affirmations of ‘aiming for the stars’ and learning from mistakes, what could have been a cloying and rather clichéd script is, for the majority, anything but.
 At just thirty years of age, it’s remarkable that this is already Craig Roberts’ third outing as director.